neovim-idea/neovim-idea/README.md

 3. install `coursier` to use  `nvim-metals` (run `brew install coursier`)
 4. install metals in nvim using the command `:MetalsInstall`
 5. install lazygit (run `brew install lazygit`)
+6. install treesitter cli (run `brew install tree-sitter-cli`)
-6. open your scala project and have fun
+7. open your scala project and have fun

 ## Keyboard remappings